MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

   }
 ```

 This is okay, we can see the Exception thrown, but it would be so much better with some context.
-If we want all of that context—ID and timestamp stuff—do we seriously have to write all kinds of boilerplate code?
+The problem with putting context into your log messages, the user id, a timestamp, is it requires a lot of code.

-No, brilliant people have written many logging libraries and frameworks so you don't have to.
-There are several libraries that handle the heavy lifting of working with the advanced features of `System.Diagnostic.Tracesource` such as [Log4Net](https://logging.apache.org/log4net/), [Nlog](https://nlog-project.org/), or [serilog](https://serilog.net/).
+This is where logging libraries and frameworks come in.
+These libraries, such as  such as [Log4Net](https://logging.apache.org/log4net/), [Nlog](https://nlog-project.org/), or [serilog](https://serilog.net/), handle the heavy lifting of working with the advanced features of `System.Diagnostic.Tracesource` so you don't have to.

 Which library you chose will depend on your unique needs though for the most part they are all similar in functionality.
 For our examples we will use *Log4Net*.